Prepare for your visit

 Users are encouraged to bring the smallest amounts possible of hazardous materials to CHESS.

 Please do not bring the hazardous materials into the building before you meet with a member of our Safety Committee.
-The operator on duty will, upon your checking in, put you in contact with this person.
-In certain instances (such as with gas cylinders) a preliminary inspection will be required before entry of the material into the building is allowed.
+The operator on duty will put you in contact with this person during check-in.
+In certain instances, a preliminary inspection will be required before the material is allowed into the building.

 An experiment is non-hazardous if: